Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 National Insurance

-There are different types of National Insurance, known as ‘classes’, and the class that you pay depends on the source of income.
-For instance, self-employed people pay Class 4 National Insurance.
+There are different types of National Insurance known as ‘classes’, and the class you pay depends on the source of income.
+For instance, employees pay Class 1 Primary National Insurance.

 • Class 1 (Primary): Employees pay this on the wages they earn from an employer